rzelazko/lime-tracker/README.md

 - Table on small screen looks bad - actions should be in the same line
 - Support for pagination
 - Empty seizure table - add some _No data_ info
-- Seizures table should be order by occurred